djmartin2019/stock-analysis-project/README.md

 ### Data Lake (Medallion Architecture)

 - **Bronze Layer:**
-  Raw CSV files are ingested from yfinance and stored in a partitioned structure:
+Raw CSV files are ingested from yfinance and stored in a partitioned structure.

-  local_s3/
-    └── raw_data/
-      └── year=YYYY/
-        └── month=MM/
-          └── day=DD/
-            └── data.csv

 - **Silver Layer:**
-Processed and enriched data is stored as Parquet files for efficient querying and further transformations:
+Processed and enriched data is stored as Parquet files for efficient querying and further transformations.

-local_s3/

-  └── silver_data/

-    └── Decade=YYYY/

-      └── part-*.parquet

 - **Gold Layer:**
 Curated data loaded into PostgreSQL for high-performance access by the API and business users.